Unlucky break: Will travel insurance protect you when you need it?

 - Travel cancellation costs and delays

-- Lost, damaged or stolen property, typically items such as electronic devices, baggage, cash and jewellery
+- Lost, damaged or stolen property, such as electronic devices, baggage, cash and jewellery

-- Some legal fees – such as lawyer and/or translator costs – if you get into a sticky situation
+- Some legal fees, if you find yourself in a sticky situation

 - Some higher-risk sports and activities